Overview – Waterberg Plateau

 Wildlife

-There is great wildlife viewing to be had on the Waterberg Plateau.
-Many big safari animals are present, including both white and black rhino.
-Several rare antelope species can be encountered such as sable and roan; and eland, greater kudu and tsessebe are also present.
-Brown hyena and leopard are the main predators.
+Many big safari animals are present in the park, including both white and black rhino.
+Several rare antelope species can be encountered, such as sable and roan, and eland, greater kudu and tsessebe are also present.
+Brown hyena and leopard are the main predators, although both are very difficult to see.
 There are no lions or elephants.

 Scenery

-The Waterberg Plateau takes in a 50km/31mi long, 16km/10mi wide sandstone plateau offering excellent views over the surrounding desert plains.
+Waterberg Plateau Park takes in a 50km/31mi-long, 16km/10mi-wide sandstone plateau that offers excellent views over the surrounding desert plains.
 The massif gets its name from the many springs that trickle down the red sandstone cliffs.
 The plateau features wooded areas as well as acacia bush and thick undergrowth.

 Weather & Climate

-The elevated Waterberg Plateau divides its time between a cool, practically rain-free winter (May to October) and a hot summer with occasional rain (November to April).
-The former can get very cold in the early morning (5°C/41°F), so take care to rug up if you’re visiting anytime from June to August.
+The elevated Waterberg Plateau experiences a cool, practically rain-free winter, which corresponds with the Dry season (May to October), and a hot summer with occasional rain, which marks the Wet season (November to April).
+The Dry season can get very cold in the early morning (5°C/41°F), so bring warm clothes if you’re visiting anytime from late May to early August.

 Best Time To Visit

-The drier months of July to September lie smack in the middle of Waterberg Plateau’s high season, but it’s worth forking out extra for the great wildlife viewing that characterizes this period.
+The drier months from July to September occur during the middle of Waterberg Plateau’s high season, but it’s worth paying extra for the great wildlife viewing that characterizes this period.
 There’s less foliage for the animals to disappear into, and they’re not as scattered as they are when the weather turns hot and wet.

 Want To Visit Waterberg Plateau?